aromanro/EventMolecularDynamics/README.md

 A more detailed description is on the blog: http://compphys.go.ro/event-driven-molecular-dynamics/

+### Tools

+The project compiles on Windows with Visual Studio 2015.

 ### The Code

 Especially for the code intended to present some concepts rather than be a production code, I agree with Donald Knuth: